envisionme/taxonomy_manager/README.txt

 SHORT PROJECT DESCRIPTION
 --------------------------
-This module provides an powerful interface for managing vocabularies of the taxonomy module.
+This module provides a powerful interface for managing vocabularies of the taxonomy module.
-It's especially for long sets of vocabularies very useful.
+It's especially very useful for long sets of vocabularies.

 Features:
   * dynamic tree view